KeymakerDI/builder-awscli-node/README.md

 add other utility tools (typically used in shell scripts)

 ## License
 Apache License, Version 2.0.
 See the LICENSE file for the full license.
-The NOTICE file contains a reference to the Dockerfile I used as a starting point :)